jimmywengzj/SERE-Projet/report.md

 }
 ```
 After further inspection, we found out `func3` is a check for the password: we iterate through all the character of the password, if it is one of the second character of array a, we put `'Z'+(the character)` to a output string.
 Then it checks if the output string equals to `"Z5ZeZ8ZxZXZmZcZ5"`, and if not, the script ends with a single alert.
-We can deduce that for the password to pass this test, it has to have a non-continuous sub string `"5e8xXmc5"`, and the rest of the password contains no following characters `258Xcefilmprsvwx` (in ASCII order)
+We can deduce that for the password to pass this test, it must contain the non-continuous substring `"5e8xXmc5"`, and the rest of the password contains no following characters `258Xcefilmprsvwx` (in ASCII order)

 ### func1
 ```js